 Appropriate Administrators Begin Planning

 Although campus life may look different, our commitment to our students, faculty and staff remains consistent.
-We look forward to welcoming our Gator community back on campus, with health and safety protocols shaped by Cal/OSHA and Centers for Disease Control public health guidelines.
+We look forward to welcoming our Gator community back on campus, with health and safety protocols shaped by Cal/OSHA and Centers for Disease Control (CDC) public health guidelines.

 Appropriate Administrators Planning Overview